 Start by running your carrots, celery, and onions through the food processor until they are very fine.
 Now, the reason I started doing this was to hide the fact that there were veggies in the sauce from the hubs and kids – there seriously still do not know that this sauce is more than half veggies!

-Add some olive oil to a large, heavy dutch over and cook the veggies over medium heat until most of the moisture has evaporated.
+Add some olive oil to a large, heavy dutch oven and cook the veggies over medium heat until most of the moisture has evaporated.
 It takes about 45 minutes on my stove.
 Be sure to season well with salt and pepper.

 Next, add the ground beef, season with salt and pepper, and cook until done, breaking up any large pieces.